Introduction to performance tuning for SharePoint Online

 Many of the issues that affect performance with SharePoint on-premises also apply to SharePoint Online.

 As you would expect, you have far more control over how servers perform with on-premises SharePoint.
 With SharePoint Online things are a little different.
 The more work you make a server do, the longer it takes to render a page.
-With SharePoint, the biggest culprit in this respect are complex pages with multiple web parts.
+With SharePoint, the biggest culprits in this respect are complex pages with multiple web parts.

 SharePoint Server on-premises